 Indian music, with its profound spiritual essence rooted in Yoga and Indian philosophy, embodies a captivating blend of perplexity and burstiness.
 Its compositions predominantly embrace devotional themes, skillfully conveying intricate philosophical concepts in an easily graspable manner.
 The music itself, when practiced with unwavering dedication, becomes a form of Yoga, impacting the human mind profoundly by fostering tranquility, focused concentration, relaxation, and spiritual elevation—qualities that align with the principles of Yoga and meditation.
 The art of Yoga, encompassing techniques such as breath control and mental concentration, closely intertwines with the study and performance of both instrumental and vocal music.

 In Hindu philosophy, the term for pure sound is Nada Brahma.
 Nada, often described as the energy of Brahma, holds the key to achieving Moksha (salvation), the ultimate aspiration of human life.
 Matanga’s Brihaddesi poetically defines Nada as follows:

 “Without Nada, there is no song, no music, No dance, for the world thrives on its essence.”

-The word Nada refers to the physical, the mystic and the religious or the cosmic sound.
-The sound that is produced by musical instruments is an object of sensory perception, as it is grasped by the sense of hearing.
-This is called Ahata Nada.
-In this context, the human voice is also a musical instrument.
-As described in the composition, Sobhillu Saptaswara, the entire body, including the abdomen (Nabhi), heart (Hrt), neck (Kantha), mouth (Rasana) and nasal passages (Nasa), aids in the production of the sound.
+Nada embodies physical, mystical, and religious or cosmic sound.
+The auditory perception of musical instruments gives rise to what is known as Ahata Nada.
+In this context, the human voice itself functions as a musical instrument.
+As articulated in the composition “Sobhillu Saptaswara,” the production of sound involves the coordinated involvement of the entire body, including the abdomen (Nabhi), heart (Hrt), neck (Kantha), mouth (Rasana), and nasal passages (Nasa).